 BodyBlast, located in Crystal, MN, specializes in being a circuit fitness studio for women, but also has dance, group fitness and personal training for children, teen, adult and senior men and women.
 The fitness studio has a warm, welcoming feel with a real sense of community.
 Women have been known to stay long after their classes have ended to have coffee and talk.

-With all this in mind, the client was in need of a logo design that showed that inviting and non-threatening vibe and still popped with strength and boldness.
-Opening up office space in a location that had been vacant for two years, they needed the logo to be eye-catching and attention grabbing.
-Wanting a design that was energetic and fun, yet sophisticated, Zookeeper chose modern, fresh design with strong, bold colors blue and purple.
-These colors truly capture the spirituality, trustworthiness and sincerity of the community while still being upbeat, fun and energetic.
+With all this in mind, the client was in need of a sophisticated logo design that showed that inviting and non-threatening vibe and still popped with strength and boldness.
+Opening up office space in a location that had been vacant for two years, they needed the logo to be eye-catching and attention-grabbing.
+The colors capture the spirituality, trustworthiness and sincerity of the community while still being upbeat, fun and energetic.

 A cutting-edge stylist located on trendy Robertson Boulevard in Beverly Hills, California, April Tomi was seeking to reinvigorate her brand in a hyper-competitive, fickle marketplace.
 We created the new brand identity for her business from scratch, turning the A in her name into a blow dryer and crafting the other letters in a script type to serve as a cord and plug.
 The letters were completely hand-drawn and not based on any existing type to reflect the originality she uses to create every one of her hair stylings.